k5iogura/EdgeTPU/README.md

 - x86_64 or aarch64
   When uname -m returns *x86_64* or *aarch64* 64bit library is installed on somewhere of /usr/lib...
-  If system was 32bit OS on 64bit Hardware 64bit library will be installed and may be system fall into crash!
+  But if system was 32bit OS on 64bit Hardware then 64bit library will be installed and may be system fall into crash!

 ## Edge TPU Accelerator on Rock64@Pine64